ofiwg/libfabric/man/fi_eq.3.md

 : Specifies that the EQ should use a pthread mutex and cond variable as a wait object.

+- *FI_WAIT_YIELD*
+: Indicates that the EQ will wait without a wait object but instead yield on every wait.
+Allows usage of fi_eq_sread through a spin.

 *signaling_vector*
 : If the FI_AFFINITY flag is set, this indicates the logical cpu number (0..max cpu - 1) that interrupts associated with the EQ should target.